How to embed checklists to custom elements

 window.productFruits.api.checklists.injectToElement(checklistId, yourElement);

-The checklistId variable can be obtained from the URL in the Product Fruits administration.
+The checklistId variable can be found in the URL in the Product Fruits administration.
 When you open the checklist detail page, it is the last number in the URL.

 The element must be a JS HTML DOM element instance, not a CSS selector or a jQuery method.